コンテンツにスキップ

-This summer, the Kanagawa Prefectural Youth Center will be celebrating its 60th anniversary.
+This summer, the Kanagawa Prefectural Youth Center celebrates its 60th anniversary.

-The performing company Nibroll will be presenting a new production, "A Journey Without Distance."
+The performing company Nibroll will be presenting their new production, "A Journey Without Distance."

-The performance will be held at Studio HIKARI, which was renovated in spring 2019 as a space specializing in performances including dance, music, and art, as well as physical expression using the body and voice, and will start outside the theater as a "roaming" performance.
+This performance will be held at Studio HIKARI, which was renovated in spring 2019 as a space specializing in performances including dance, music, and art, as well as physical expression using the body and voice.It will be a ``roving'' performance that starts outside the theater.

-The idea is that the performers and audience are free to walk around and travel together into the theater.
+The idea is that the performers and audience are free to walk around the theater and travel together.

-"Outside the theater" is a "plaza" that makes use of the original design concept of Kunio Maekawa, a leading Japanese architect of modernist architecture who also designed the youth center, music hall, and library.
+"Outside the theater" is a "plaza" that utilizes the original design concept of Kunio Maekawa, a leading architect of Japanese modernist architecture who also designed the youth center, music hall, and library.

-Performances will be held in this square, which was renovated in 2019 just like Studio HIKARI, creating a "journey without distance" where the audience, artists, and the space itself come together.
-High school students living and studying in Kanagawa Prefecture are also scheduled to participate, and dance and video workshops will also be held as related projects.
+Performances will also be held in this square, which, like Studio HIKARI, was renovated in 2019 and remodeled to accommodate the diverse needs of the audience, artists, and the space itself, creating a truly "distanceless journey."
+High school students living and studying in Kanagawa Prefecture are also scheduled to participate, and dance and video workshops will also be held as related events.

-On the day, we had a packed rehearsal and were limited to about an hour, but we were completely drawn into the artistic and profound world of Yanaihara.
+On the day of the performance, we had a packed rehearsal schedule and were limited to about an hour, but we were completely drawn into the artistic and profound world of Yanaihara.
 Please enjoy!

 Artistic and somehow charming!
-The very charming Yanaihara Photo courtesy of the Prefectural Youth Center
+The very charming Yanaihara.
+Photo provided by: Prefectural Youth Center

 ■Please tell us the background behind the creation of the traveling performance "Journey Without Distance"